Tommigun1980/ServiceConcurrency/README.md

 T Execute(...)
 ```

-Executes a specific request via the helper.
+Executes a specific request.
 You provide a callback for making the outside call.
-See the examples for more information, as the arguments and return types are helper specific.
+See the examples for more information, as the arguments and return types are ServiceConcurrency type specific.

 ```c#
 void Reset()
 ```

-Resets the internal state, ie state for calls in process and internal cache (in case the helper returns values).
+Resets the internal state, ie state for calls in process and internal cache (in case the ServiceConcurrency object returns values).

 ```c#
 bool IsExecuting()
 ```

-Returns whether the helper is currently executing a specific request.
+Returns whether the ServiceConcurrency object is currently executing a specific request.

 ```c#
 void ResetCache()
 ```

-Only for helpers that return values.
+Only in ServiceConcurrency objects that return values.
 Resets the internal cache.
 Also called from Reset().

 ### Properties